ash-project/ash/documentation/topics/about_ash/what-is-ash.md

 This isn't accidental - it's core to Ash's design.
 We provide powerful defaults that work for 80% of cases, extensive configuration options for the next 15%, and escape hatches for the remaining 5%.
 Your Ash application is just an Elixir application, so when you need to do something completely custom, Ash won't get in your way.

 The framework acts as a **spinal cord** for your application: providing structure and coordination while allowing complete customization at every level.

+> I'd consider Phoenix to be like Flask.
+Ash fills the gap that brings Phoenix up to feature parity with a batteries included framework like Django.
+> Ash Admin (Django admin), Ash Resource & Domain (Django models & ORM), AshJsonApi (Django REST Framework), Ash Authentication (Django Allauth), Ash Phoenix (Django Forms), Ash Policies (Django Permissions)
+>
+> But you aren't required to use Phoenix with an Ash project.
+Ash will happily work as a standalone CLI, terminal app or some other Elixir web framework that comes out tomorrow.
+>
+> Scott Woodall - Principal Software Engineer, Microsoft

 ## Essential Context